Trail Condition Updates

 Forest Park’s only ADA Accessible trail segment is located on the Lower Macleay Trail and can be accessed from the Lower Macleay Trailhead.
 The closest address is 2960 NW Upshur Street.
 The 0.2-mile segment of the paved trail travels from the open Lower Macleay Trailhead into the cool canopy of Balch Creek Canyon before ending at a viewing area looking out over Balch Creek.
 There are three accessible parking spaces at the Lower Macleay Trailhead.
 Read more about this trail in the profile below.

 PP&R provides accessibility profiles of key trailheads and trail segments so that people can make informed decisions about the sites they want to visit.
-View profiles of some of Forest Park's most popular trails below:
+View profiles of some of Forest Park's most popular trails on our Trail Profiles webpage.

 There are ADA accessible parking spaces in the Wildwood/Pittock Mansion Trailhead parking lot, but no ADA accessible trail access from that location.
 The route from the parking lot to the Pittock Mansion grounds, which offer panoramic views of the city and mountains, is paved, but not ADA compliant.
 Visit the Pittock Mansion website for more information.